hjwritesthings/massive-adventure/README.md

 sample-adventure instructions
 =================
-this is a readme file
+this is the readme file

 instruction goes here